I am the Lord, Who heals you, Ex 15:26

 A Bible Study by Jack Kelley

 Every so often I’ll write something that looks just fine to me at the time, but then several days later I’ll read it again and wonder what I was thinking.
-So it was with the statement in my last article that there are seven healing miracles in the gospels that contain a version of the phrase “Your faith has made you well.”
+So it was with the statement in part 1 that there are seven healing miracles in the gospels that contain a version of the phrase “Your faith has made you well.”

 I was writing from memory, and it’s almost right.
 There are seven accounts of miracles that contain that phrase, but altogether there are actually 21 unique personal incidents in the Gospels that describe healing from sickness or disease.
 Additionally, an unknown number of people, probably in the thousands, were healed in events described only as “He went among the people healing all their sick.”
 Variations of that phrase occur nine times in the Gospels.
 And of course the disciples healed numerous others on their two mission trips.
 On top of all that there were three cases where someone was raised from the dead, which I believe is something entirely different, pointing more to His promise of eternal life rather than His ability to ease our suffering in this one.
 And in one case an ear cut off in a sword fight was reattached.